 - Assist with the performance of the annual audit.

 In the event of the absence of any Society Officer or Committee Chair from any meeting of the Society, the Board of Directors, or any committee, the members present may elect pro tempore officers or chairs as required.

 Section 1.
 Standing Committees

-- a.
-Standing committees will be established at the discretion of the Board of Directors except for the Committee on Nominations.
+- Standing committees will be established at the discretion of the Board of Directors except for the Committee on Nominations.

-- b.
-The members of all committees and subcommittees except the Committee on Nominations shall be appointed annually by the Chair and each committee and subcommittee shall consist of a chairperson and not less than two other members, all of whom shall be voting members of the Society and in good standing with the R.I.
+- The members of all committees and subcommittees except the Committee on Nominations shall be appointed annually by the Chair and each committee and subcommittee shall consist of a chairperson and not less than two other members, all of whom shall be voting members of the Society and in good standing with the R.I.
 Society of CPA’s.
 In addition to the Standing Committees, the Chair shall appoint such other committees as deemed advisable, or as requested by the Board of Directors.